5.4 Attachments and MIME-parts

 E-mail messages can be though as a series of “MIME-parts”, which are sections of the message.
 The most prominent is the ’body’, that is the main message your are reading.
 Many e-mail messages also contains attachments, which MIME-parts that contain files10.

-With a prefix argument, you get to choose the target-directory, otherwise, mu4e determines it following the variable mu4e-attachment-dir (which can be file-system path or a function; see its docstring for details.
+mu4e determines the target directory using the variable mu4e-attachment-dir (which can be either file-system path or a function; see its docstring for details.
+However, you can manually set the target by calling mu4e-view-save-attachments with a prefix argument.

 5.4.1 MIME-parts

 Not all MIME-parts are message bodies or attachments, and it can be useful to operate on those other parts as well.
-For that, there is the function mu4e-view-mime-part-action (default key-binding A).
-You can pass the number of the MIME-pars (as seen in the message view) as a prefix argument, otherwise you get to get to choose from a completion menu.
+For that there is mu4e-view-mime-part-action (default key-binding A).
+You can pass the number of the MIME-part (as seen in the message view) as a prefix argument; otherwise you get to get to choose from a completion menu.

-After choosing one or more MIME-parts, you are asked for an action to apply to them; see the variable mu4e-view-mime-part-actions for the possibilities; and you can add your own actions as well, see MIME-part actions for some example.
+After choosing one or more MIME-parts, you can specify an action to apply to them; see the variable mu4e-view-mime-part-actions for the possibilities.
+You can add your own actions as well, see MIME-part actions for an example.

 Footnotes